-A small volume of Emperador products is exported to the Middle East and Taiwan in response to the demand of the Filipino communities living and working in the region.
+A small volume of Emperador products is exported to the United Arab Emirates, South Africa, Qatar, and Macau in response to the demand of the Filipino community living and working in the region.

 Whyte and Mackay's overriding objective is to operate as a global branded drinks company which delivers sustainable rates of growth and returns that increase overall shareholder value.
 The Group operates in the UK and increasingly in international markets, including the Travel Retail sector.
-More than 80% of WMG sales come from UK and other European countries and the balance represents export sales to India.
-Asia.
-Africa.
-USA and other countries.
+More than 80% of WMG sales come from UK and other European countries and more than 10% from India and Asia.
+The balance represents export sales to Africa, USA and other countries.
+Total revenues and net profit of Whyte and Mackay account for 38% and 16% of EMP consolidated results in 2015, respectively.